Mira Budafoki è nata nel 1992 a Budapest, Ungheria.

 “Rome is not wheelchair friendly” told me many result of google, which I have checked before our arrival.

-Well, maybe that's why the Eternal City has never become my friend, I fell in love with it instantly.
 The directions have changed, but I've never regreted it, because those new paths directed me to the wild side, to my most adventurous and most charming half year - and from my present point of view it seems not just half year, but who knows how long.
-I was supposed to settle here for half year to write a guidebook.
-I wanted to provide disabled people with useful informations how to discover the city in the most comfortable way.

 It turned out very soon that Rome isn't about to be stuck in my comfort zone with my magic car.
 It's about to break it.